micmejia/bible-dump/AMPC/Revelation/Rev 6.md

-And the [^c]sky rolled up like a scroll _and_ vanished, and every mountain and island was dislodged from its place.
+And the sky rolled up like a scroll _and_ vanished, and every mountain and island was dislodged from its place.